openpreserve/matchbox/ABOUT.md

 There are numerous situations in which you may need to identify duplicate images in collections, for example:

-* to ensure that a page or book has not been digitised twice
+* to ensure that a page or book has not been digitized twice
-* to discover whether a master and service set of digitised images represent the same set of originals
+* to discover whether a master and service set of digitized images represent the same set of originals
-* to confirm that all scans have gone through post-scan image processing.
+* to confirm that all scans have gone through post-scan image processing

 Credits
 -------
 * This work was partially supported by the [SCAPE project](http://scape-project.eu).
 The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137)
-* Austrian Institute of Technology - 2013: Alexander Schindler <alexander.schindler@ait.ac.at>, Reinhold Huber-Mörk <Reinhold.Huber-Moerk@ait.ac.at>
+* Austrian Institute of Technology - 2013: Alexander Schindler <alexander.schindler@ait.ac.at>, Reinhold Huber-Mï¿½rk <Reinhold.Huber-Moerk@ait.ac.at>